What is a Deauthentication Attack and How to Prevent It?

 • Blog

-• What is a Deauthentication Attack?
-[2025 Updated]
+• What is a Deauthentication Attack and How to Prevent It?

 Do you know about a cyberattack that can affect your online working or connection?
-What is a Deauthentication Attack and How to Prevent it?
+What is a Deauthentication Attack and how to prevent it?
 We will learn about this in detail and try to solve the issue with proper solutions.
 What are we waiting for?
 Let’s get straight to the topic!

-What is a Deauthentication Attack and How to Prevent it?
+What is a Deauthentication Attack?

 Brief Overview of Wi-Fi Networks and How They Work

-Wireless technology is utilized by Wi-Fi networks to connect devices to the internet and enable communication between them.
+Wireless technology is utilized by WiFi networks to connect devices to the internet and enable communication between them.
 They are based on IEEE 802.11 family standards and operate on radio frequencies, usually in the 2.4 GHz or 5 GHz bands.

 A wireless router, also known as an access point, is the central component of a Wi-Fi network, carrying data to and from linked devices like tablets, laptops, and smartphones.
 The network is frequently utilized in public areas, workplaces, and homes because it provides flexible, cable-free connectivity.